DFE-Digital/apply-for-teacher-training/app/views/content/terms_candidate.md

-Applying for teacher training using this service means you agree to our terms.
+Applying for teacher training using this service means you agree to these terms.

 If you do not follow them your application might be withdrawn.